rristow/z3c.rest_publisher/z3c/rest_publisher/README.md

 Overview
 --------

-This product registers Zope-traverses (IBrowserPublisher) to implement basic REST requests in a simpler way.
-This is done by registering traversable objects (IBrowserPublisher) to represent each method or level of the REST API.
-No documents or folders will be accessed directly.
-It is necessary to create classes for each information to be accessed by the API.
+This product uses the ZOPE / Plone infrastructure (basically traverse) to create a ReSTfull API.
+The data will be accessed through APIBase objects that will be accessible by HTTP requests.

 For example, in the following request:

     curl http://localhost:8080/testapi/companies/company1

-- api - It's a view (inherited from APIBase) registered for ROOT
+- api - It's a Zope view (inherited from APIBase) registered for Site-ROOT
-- companies - It's a object inherited from APIBase traversed from "api"
+- companies - It's a object inherited from APIBase include in the "api" object
-- company1 - It's a object inherited from APIBase traversed from "companies"
+- company1 - It's a object inherited from APIBase include in the "companies" object
+- The default method (in this case "verb_get") from company1 will be called and return the data (json).

 Install
 -------